-The Universitat Rovira i Virgili (URV) student exchange is with the Faculty of Business and Economics.
-URV was created by the Catalonian Parliament in 1991 and named after Antoni Rovira i Virgili, a journalist, writer, and politician actively involved in Catalonian public service.
-URV's core values are public service, social commitment, and responsibility.
+The Rovira i Virgili University (URV) is a young and dynamic university located in Southern Catalonia, one of the most important tourist regions in Europe.
+Open to the world and at the service of society, the URV maintains a close relationship with the socioeconomic fabric of its region.
 URV is a leading university in Catalonia and in Europe, and it is well known for the quality of its teaching, its commitment to continuous training, and the excellence of its research, development, and innovation.

 Courses and Credits

 Students have the option to take selected courses in English at the undergraduate and graduate level (if students demonstrate they meet the necessary prerequisites for graduate-level coursework), and those with approved language skills may take undergraduate courses in Spanish.
 Additionally, all students must take at least one language course in Catalan or Spanish.